 The world is diverse, and this diversity is our strength.
 As we seek to protect our environment and save the planet, the many aspects of human lives must not be left behind.
 With many variables such as gender, culture, race, class, and others, managing this diversity is a crucial skill that hopefully will ensure peace and justice among us.
 The context of this management can be a standalone issue; however, it can also be a system within the workplace and the community.

 Finally, we must do well to remember that the world will keep changing.
-Many future jobs in sustainability are still unimaginable to us today.
+The future of jobs is still unimaginable to many of us today.
 The most important skill might just be adaptability.
 The youth need to have an open mind to survive in this rapidly changing world and contribute positively.
 The future will bring new knowledge and information that we do not have right now, and we must be ready to absorb them and adapt to these new challenges.